-Tool to compute the period of a function.
-The period of a function is the lowest value t such that the function repeats itself: f(x+t)=f(x-t)=f(x), that is the case for trigo functions (cos, sin, etc.)
+Tool to compute the period of a function: the value t such that the function repeats itself: f(x+t)=f(x-t)=f(x), that is the case for trigo functions (cos, sin, etc.)

 Period of a Function - dCode